samsomsabu/PAC-MAN-Reinforcement-Learning-/Readme.md

 ## Modifications

-We have introduced several changes to the UC Berkeley Pacman game framework, including:
+We have introduced some changes to the UC Berkeley Pacman game framework, including:

 - **Custom Environment Tweaks**: Modified game dynamics and environment settings to introduce new challenges.
-- **Algorithm Enhancements**: Integrated advanced RL techniques not included in the original framework.
-- **Personalized Features**: Added unique gameplay elements to make the project distinct.

 ## Key Components

 1. **Agent Training**
-   - Implemented RL algorithms such as Q-Learning, SARSA, and Deep Q-Networks (DQN).
+   - Implemented RL algorithms such as Q-Learning.
    - Tuned hyperparameters for optimal performance in the modified environment.

 2. **Environment Setup**